Trumai language: Language contact

-Jolkesky (2016) notes that there are lexical similarities with the Macro-Mataguayo-Guaykuru, Tupi, and Mochika language families due to contact.
+Jolkesky (2016) notes that there are lexical similarities with the Macro-Mataguayo–Guaykuru, Tupi, and Mochika language families due to contact.

-Similarities with the Macro-Mataguayo-Guaykuru languages and Tupi-Guarani languages indicate that Trumai had originated in the Paraguay River basin.
+Similarities with the Macro-Mataguayo–Guaykuru languages and Tupi–Guarani languages indicate that Trumai had originated in the Paraguay River basin.
 The Trumai had only arrived in the Upper Xingu basin via the Culuene River during the 19th century (Villas Bôas & Villas Bôas 1970:27).

-Grammar

 Phonology

+Consonants

 This inventory is atypical of Amazonian languages in its ejective consonants, the lateral fricative /ɬ/, and the alveolar–dental distinction.
-Guirardello, who specializes on Trumai, has presented varied inventories of these phonemes: Guirardello (1999a) lists /t̪ t̪' ts ts' s/ as dental, and /t t' d n l ɬ ɾ/ as alveolar; whereas Guirardello (1999b) lists only /t/ and /t'/ as alveolar.
+Guirardello, who specializes on Trumai, has presented varied inventories of these phonemes: Guirardello (1999a) lists /t̪ t̪ʼ ts tsʼ s/ as dental, and /t tʼ d n l ɬ ɾ/ as alveolar; whereas Guirardello (1999b) lists only /t/ and /tʼ/ as alveolar.
 Younger speakers do not make the ejective distinction.